DandelionBold/MyNixOS/README.md

    sudo nixos-rebuild switch
    ```

-   Wait for it to finish (it will download and install git automatically).
+   **Important:** Wait for this to complete successfully before proceeding.
+This enables flakes and installs git.

 ### Step 2: Clone This Repository